vess-dev/vess-dev.github.io/_posts/2021-11-15-gendered-dialogue.md

 <strong>Filo:</strong> ...
 Arbitrary.
 But, to many, meaningful arbitrarity.

-Meaningless arbitrary dogshit in my opinion.
+Meaningless arbitrarity in my opinion.

 <hr>